 The forex market is open 24 hours a day, from 5 pm EST on Sunday, to 5 pm EST on Friday.
 24-hour trading is possible because there are always countries open for business at all times throughout the day.

 On Sunday evening, Asia and Australia open for business, then the European markets open, then the North and South American markets open.
-Throughout the 24-hour period, there is always a major financial center open.
+Throughout the 24 hours, there is always a major financial center open.
 To name a few: Sydney, Tokyo, London, New York/Toronto.
 When you go to trade, no matter what time of day it is, someone is willing to transact with you, because banks, brokers, and businesses are open for business somewhere.

 While there are many countries and cities open for business at any given time, many traders refer to the London, New York, Sydney, and Tokyo sessions because they are major financial centers that all link up to form a continuous 24-hour trading day.

-Forex sessions in EST.
+Forex sessions in Eastern Time.

 How the EURUSD Moves During the Different Sessions